amalgamaria/secretariat/docs/access/transferring-files.rst

 5. Reopen the 'Site manager' and select 'Secretariat' in the list of sites in the left window.
 6. Click 'Connect' and enter your password.
-7. Trust the host: An 'Unknown host key' window may appear with a message similar to the one below:
+7. Trust the host: An 'Unknown host key' window may appear with a message similar to the one below.
+Click 'OK'.

 .. code-block:: bash

    The server's host key is unknown.
 You have no guarantee that the server is the computer you think it is.
    [...]
    Trust this host and carry on connecting?

-   Click 'OK'.

 8. Output should print to the 'Message log'.